jazzband/django-pipeline/docs/configuration.rst

 .. note::

-  external urls is currently only available for javascript.
-There's currently no reason to have external css files (Yes there are css frameworks as well on the net but they are often very small or generated to fit your needs)
+  External urls is currently only available for javascript.